Domestic violence: General

 Social theories look at external factors in the offender's environment, such as family structure, stress, social learning, and includes rational choice theories.

 Social learning theory suggests that people learn from observing and modeling after others' behavior.
 With positive reinforcement, the behavior continues.
 If one observes violent behavior, one is more likely to imitate it.
 If there are no negative consequences (e.g. the victim accepts the violence, with submission), then the behavior will likely continue.

 Resource theory was suggested by William Goode in 1971.
 Women who are most dependent on their spouse for economic well-being (e.g. homemakers/housewives, women with disability, women who are unemployed), and are the primary caregiver to their children, fear the increased financial burden if they leave their marriage.
 Dependency means that they have fewer options and few resources to help them cope with or change their spouse's behavior.

 Couples that share power equally experience a lower incidence of conflict, and when conflict does arise, are less likely to resort to violence.
 If one spouse desires control and power in the relationship, the spouse may resort to abuse.
 This may include coercion and threats, intimidation, emotional abuse, economic abuse, isolation, making light of the situation and blaming the spouse, using children (threatening to take them away), and behaving as "master of the castle".

 Another report has stated that domestic abusers may be blinded by rage and therefore see themselves as the victim when it comes to domestically abusing their partner.
 Due to mainly negative emotions and difficulties in communications between partners, the abusers believe they have been wronged and therefore psychologically they make themselves be seen as the victim.

 Social stress

 Stress may be increased when a person is living in a family situation, with increased pressures.
 Social stresses, due to inadequate finances or other such problems in a family may further increase tensions.
 Violence is not always caused by stress, but may be one way that some people respond to stress.
 Families and couples in poverty may be more likely to experience domestic violence, due to increased stress and conflicts about finances and other aspects.
 Some speculate that poverty may hinder a man's ability to live up to his idea of successful manhood, thus he fears losing honor and respect.
-A theory suggests that when he is unable to economically support his wife, and maintain control, he may turn to misogyny, substance abuse, and crime as ways to express masculinity.
+A theory suggests that when he is unable to economically support his wife and maintain control, he may turn to misogyny, drug abuse and crime as ways to express masculinity.